ClickCease

 Whether increasing brand awareness, boosting organic traffic, introducing new products and services or providing solutions to common problems, writers create digital content in different formats, including:

-• Video and podcast scripts: According to a survey, 74% of adult users aged 18 to 49 have increasingly used the world’s most popular video platform since 2015.
-Separate research found 41% of Americans older than 12 have listened to podcasts a month before the 2021 survey.
-Unsurprisingly, these emerging channels have caught the eye of marketers, tapping them as marketing platforms.
-As such, content writers are needed to create scripts to accompany video and audio content.
+• Video and podcast scripts: Video and podcast scripts are essential due to the growing popularity of these platforms.
+According to a survey, 74% of adult users aged 18 to 49 have increasingly used the world’s most popular video platform since 2015, and 41% of Americans older than 12 listened to podcasts in the month before a 2021 survey.
+These emerging channels have naturally attracted marketers, recognizing them as valuable marketing platforms.
+Consequently, content writers are in demand to create scripts for video and audio content.

 What Makes Content Effective?

-Rating effective content can be subjective, but tools are available to measure their impact.
-Generally, online content must be high-quality, relevant, updated, and valuable to hook potential clients and turn them into loyal customers.
+Measuring content effectiveness can be subjective, but tools exist to gauge impact.
+In general, online content should be high-quality, relevant, regularly updated, and valuable to engage potential clients and foster loyalty.

-Content writers must know the customers’ pain points and offer solutions engagingly and compellingly.
-Similarly, content writing is part science and art, and writers must know how to balance keywords, content structure, and great writing skills.
+Content writers must understand customer pain points and offer solutions effectively.
+Content creation blends science and art, requiring a balance of keywords, structure, and strong writing skills.

-To spread brand awareness and stir interest effectively, all forms of digital content must rank highly in search engines, especially since 53% of consumers search before purchasing.
-Content writers must be familiar with search engine optimisation practices before creating content.
+For effective brand awareness and interest generation, digital content must rank well in search engines, especially since 53% of consumers conduct searches before making purchases.
+Content writers should have knowledge of search engine optimization practices before creating content.

 Effective content should be: